baptiste-pauletto1/td_JS/README.md

 # td_JS
-The repository of my JS work stuffs.
+The repository of my JS work stuffs using the html boiler Plate by Google.